 Here is what you need to know about the New Relic agent and security.
 For additional information, see Data security.

-For more information about New Relic and Security, see New Relic Security.
+For more information about New Relic and Security, see the New Relic Security website.

 Disclosure and audit

 The New Relic agent is a publicly accessible plugin for Ruby, Java, .NET, Node.js, PHP, and Python web applications.
 The Ruby source code is readily available.
 New Relic does not do any dynamic code generation over the wire, so using the agent will not introduce any code into your application without your knowledge.

 The Ruby agent is an open book.
 While the other agents use other mechanisms for instrumenting code, their behavior within your environment is similar.
 If you are concerned about what New Relic's software sees and does, you could audit the Ruby agent.

 In order to help us improve our product and user experience, New Relic uses third-party analytics services to better understand the behavior of users on our site.
 The user data that New Relic collects is used solely by New Relic and is not shared, sold, or rented to any third parties for their own use.